Samsung/tizen-docs/docs/platform/release-notes/tizen-5-5-m3.md

     - Support for estimating approximate power usage per application ID has been added.
     - Support for estimating power usage per system resource has been added.
     - Per-app statistics of state and events has been added.
-  - Following API set has been changed to provide custom time period support and return usage in mAh.
+  - The API set to provide custom time period support and return usage in mAh has been changed.
     - API for fetching information for an application for a particular resource over a certain duration of time has been updated.
     - API for fetching total battery usage information of an application, combining all the resources over certain duration of time has been updated.
     - API for fetching battery usage values for all the resources separately used by an application ID for a certain duration has been updated.